 Signs, With Hindsight, Of An Investment That Probably Won’t Work Out:

-- CEO hides things and/or is misleading.
-If the metrics don’t make sense, don’t invest.
+- CEO hid things and/or was misleading.
+If the metrics don’t make sense, just don’t invest.
 I can think of one exception that is a unicorn now, but otherwise, if the metrics are a bit baloney (e.g., claiming bookings are ARR, or using Quarterly MRR, or claiming team members are full-time that aren’t) … then pass.

 - If a CEO surprises you with things, do not invest.
 Hiding the ball, I’ve seen 100% of the time, leads to a mediocre outcome.
 Not always a failure, but always a mediocre outcome.
 This is really just the prior point amplified.
 The best CEOs are direct with the good, the bad, and the ugly.
 At least by the second meeting.

 - Great CEO But Mediocre CTO.
-Sometimes, you can grow quickly at $1m-$2m+ ARR even with a mediocre CTO.
+Sometimes, you can grow quickly at $1m-$2m+ ARR, even with a mediocre CTO.
 Because that one 10x feature might be enough up to that point.
 But then … things get complicated.
 You have to scale, and add 10x the workflows.
 A mediocre CTO can’t keep up.
 These ones, even with a great CEO, hit a wall somewhere.
 It may be as late as $10m-$15m ARR, but somewhere.
+I’ve seen some of these still scaling to real value (hundreds of millions), but I haven’t seen a mediocre CTO take a startup to the stratosphere yet in SaaS.
+Even if the CEO is great.

-- Taking the First VC Money Offered.
+- Taking the First VC Money Offered Too Quickly, Especially if It’s a Suboptimal VC.
 The best CEOs take their time.
-The ones that immediately take the first Series A term sheet offered out of a bit of panic, I’ve seen that decreases the odds of success.
+The ones that immediately take the first term sheet offered out of a bit of panic, I’ve seen that decreases the odds of success.
+It doesn’t kill a startup, but it does turn out for me at least to be a sign of a CEO that is too worried, nervous or conservative.
+Take an extra week or two to make sure the investor you think you want is the right one.

 - Secondary Liquidity Too Early.
-Selling some founders shares later, as the valuation passes $100m, makes a ton of sense.
+Selling some founder’s shares later, as the valuation passes $100m, makes a ton of sense.
 It helps you go long as a founder.
 I should have done it.
 But selling too early, at too low a valuation, is a risky sign the founders don’t 100% believe.
 This isn’t 100% correlated to failure, but there is a strong correlation here in my experience.
 It also can lead to substantial co-founder conflict down the road when an underperforming co-founder expects more and more of their stock to be cashed out.
+A lot of experiments were run here in the Go-Go Days of 2021.
+They didn’t work out.

 - A Burn Rate Even a Smidge Higher Than Normal.
 This is super risky — because it only grows from there.
 A burn rate that is even 30%-40% higher than similar companies is a flag.
 It’s a flag the burn rate will continue to expand at this rate.
-For me, any start-up that has burned more than say $3m on the way to $1m+ in ARR–that’s too much.
-That they need to burn too much for each new $1 they bring in.
+For me, any start-up that has burned more than say, $3m or so on the way to $1m+ in ARR–that’s too much.
+It’s a sign they just need to burn too much for each new $1 they bring in.
 The meta-learning is more money makes it worse.
 They ratchet up the burn, and then burn even more than similarly situated companies.
 Even a slightly-higher-than-normal burn rate compounds.
 Into a too-high burn rate.
+Almost every single time in my experience over the past 10 years.
+More here.